leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 * Fixed:   Ensure that image meta is imported on creation
 * Fixed:   Ensure that transients are removed when an external object cache is used
 * Fixed:   Don't load pluggable.php.
 This will fix plugin conflicts
-* Fixed:   In Attach to Post interface, galleries created in one tab weren't showing in another
+* Fixed:   In Insert Gallery interface, galleries created in one tab weren't showing in another
 * Fixed:   Don't output frame events cookie for XML-RPC requests

 = V2.0.27 - 09.18.2013 =
 * Fixed:   Reduce performance impact of purging displayed gallery transients

 = V2.0.25 - 09.18.2013 =
-* Reverting to the 2.0.21 codebase, due to major performance issues in 2.0.23 and 2.0.24
+* Changed: Reverting to the 2.0.21 codebase, due to major performance issues in 2.0.23 and 2.0.24

+= V2.0.24 - 09.18.2013 =
+* WARNING: Broken release.
+Uses wp_clear_scheduled_hooks() to purge cron records

-= V2.0.23 - 09.16.2013 =
+= V2.0.23 - 09.12.2013 =
+* WARNING: Broken release.
+Major bug creates redundant cron jobs
 * NEW:     WP-Cron job to periodically clean-up displayed gallery transients
 * NEW:     Added "excluded_container_ids" as parameter for ngg_images shortcode
 * Fixed:   Lightbox effect is honoured by all display types
-* Fixed:   Highslide displays images from the correct displayed galleries
+* Fixed:   Highslide displays images and photos from the correct displayed galleries
 * Fixed:   Ensure that sub-albums display correctly when the word "album" is part of a slug
 * Fixed:   Ensure that sub-albums display correctly when numerical slugs are used
 * Fixed:   Related images heading only added when Related Images functionality is enabled